 Overall Rating: ⭐⭐⭐⭐ (4/5) for e-commerce sellers

-Payoneer is purpose-built for e-commerce sellers and freelancers who receive payments through integrated platforms (Amazon, Upwork, Fiverr) and need a straightforward way to access those funds globally.
-The 2% FX markup is a real cost — if you convert more than $5,000/month in currency, the difference versus Wise adds up quickly.
-But for the target user who needs marketplace integrations and broad global reach without complex business structures, Payoneer remains one of the most practical options available.
+Payoneer is purpose-built for e-commerce sellers and freelancers who receive payments through integrated platforms such as Amazon, Upwork, and Fiverr and need a straightforward way to access those funds globally.
+The tradeoff is fee complexity: if you mainly need standalone FX, compare transfer-first providers carefully.
+If you need marketplace integrations and practical payout infrastructure, Payoneer remains one of the most relevant options to shortlist.

 Review the editorial methodology, affiliate disclosure, or email support@ezvcard.com if you spot an outdated detail.